Middle School Crushes Are Teachable Moments

 It’s my job to gently broach this subject, without making the child feel uncomfortable, and to determine whether to continue the discussion or put it off for the next visit.
 I take a careful study of their facial expressions, body language and what they say or don’t say.
 Often, though, I can tell from their smile.

 Parents are usually shocked by that smile.
 “What?!”
 “Why didn’t you tell me?”
 “You’re too young!”
 “What are you doing young man/lady?!” are just some of the reactions kids hear if they opt to discuss this with Mom or Dad in the room.
-I do my best to assure parents that these tween crushes are normal, healthy feelings that parents can’t control, coerce or legislate.
+I do my best to assure parents that these middle school crushes are normal, healthy feelings that parents can’t control, coerce or legislate.

 It’s a difficult lesson to learn, and one I had to learn with my own sons.
 They talked about girls; they always had.
 However their talk began to switch from, “Why do girls think talking is more fun than playing,” to discussing “dating” and “6 packs.”
 I didn’t get it at first; they were too young!
 But, the talk increased.
 They moved to debates about whether kissing was “awful!” or “Nuh-uh—awesome!”
 That woke me up, and then I saw it.
 The smile.
 Embarrassed and uncertain but determined at the same time.